It’s time to talk milk makers. While mother nature has given us the goods, the right man-made breast pump keeps baby in steady supply.

 This article is curated by our Editors and includes affiliates and/or paid inclusions.
 See our Disclosure Policy.

-Know a brand of breast pump we should add to our list?
+Know a brand we should add to our list?
 Contact us and let us know.

 Still not sure which pump to get?
 Join a Mum’s Grapevine Facebook group and chat with other mums due or with children the same age as yours.
 We have over 20 groups to join!

 More breastfeeding products …

 Looking for more helpful breastfeeding products?
 We have Australia’s largest suite of product roundups listing Australia’s most coveted boutique products and brands – the ones you don’t know about!

 Read this: How to effectively clean a breast pump